bloomberg/blazingmq/PLUGINS.md

 - `mode`: interaction with Prometheus mode: `push` or `pull`;

 ### Build and Run plugin in demo environment
-To build BlazingMQ with plugins, pass 'plugins' aregument to the build script, e.g.
+To build BlazingMQ with plugins, pass 'plugins' argument to the build script, e.g.
 ```bash
 bin/build-ubuntu.sh plugins
 ```